vmud20/vmud20.github.io/index.md

        To install and run Joern, JDK 11 environment is required.

+    2. **doxygen:**  we use the version of 1.10.

+       The installation process for Joern can be found at https://github.com/doxygen/doxygen.

-    2. **Python**: The required libraries for the version include json, os, hashlib, re, sys, queue, and xml.
+    3. **Python**: The required libraries for the version include json, os, hashlib, re, sys, queue, and xml.

-    3. **ctags:** The installation process for ctags can be found at https://github.com/universal-ctags/ctags.
+    4. **ctags:** The installation process for ctags can be found at https://github.com/universal-ctags/ctags.

   - **generation steps:**

+    - **PageRank score generation:** please place the files *metadata.sc*, *pagerank.py*, and *config.py* into the *joern-cli* directory.
+Ensure that the directory includes executable files such as *joern*, *joern-parse*, and *joern-flow*.
+After complete the relevant entries in the configuration file, just run the following command:

+      ```bash
+      python pagerank.py CVE_ID commit_file_location git_repo_location
+      ```

+      It will generate the corresponding PageRank score information file for the CVE-ID in the directory specified in the configuration file for PageRank.

+      - **CVE_ID**: the CVE-ID for which PageRank score files need to be generated.
+      - **commit_file_location**: the file paths of patch commit files for CVEs for which PageRank files need to be generated.
+      - **git_repo_location:** the GitHub repository paths corresponding to CVEs for which PageRank files need to be generated.

+      **For the vulnerability patches we have used in evaluation, we have already generated all [PageRank score](https://github.com/vmud20/vmud20.github.io/tree/main/dataset/pagerank) of each modified function in the patch.**

     - **preprocess step: ** if you want to generate X~rep~, you need to extract all macros involved in patch files.
 After complete the relevant entries in the configuration file, just run the following command: